-A. Sutherland - AncientPages.com - The story about Elli is a very powerful Norse myth that teaches us many important things.
-Old Age has always frightened both humans and gods according to Norse beliefs.
+A. Sutherland - AncientPages.com - The story about Elli is a compelling Norse myth that teaches us many important things.
+According to Norse beliefs, old age has always frightened humans and gods.

-Therefore, it is vital that we can continue to have strength in our old age, and Elli, the Norse goddess of Old Age reminds us about it.
+Therefore, we must continue to have strength in our old age, and Elli, the Norse goddess of the Old Age, reminds us about it.

-Snorri Sturluson tells his story in Prose Edda's book “Gylfaginning”.
-We meet Elli and the trickster god Loki, this time, as the giant Utgarda-Loki (or Loki of the Outyards") and the ruler of the castle Útgarðr in Jötunheimr.
+Snorri Sturluson tells his story in Prose Edda's book "Gylfaginning."
+We meet Elli and the trickster god Loki, this time as the giant Utgarda-Loki (or Loki of the Outyards") and the castle ruler Útgarðr in Jötunheimr.

 One day, Thor visited Utgard-Loki (also known as 'Skrymir'), the strongest and the most cunning of the giants, in his mighty Utgardr castle.

-Elli seemed to be the weakest of the nurses of Utgardr and Thor believed it’s an easy match to defeat her, so he accepted the challenge.
-Thor struggled long and hard to defeat her but surprisingly, the old woman stood fast.
+Elli seemed to be the weakest of the nurses of Utgardr, and Thor believed it was an easy match to defeat her, so he accepted the challenge.
+Thor struggled long and hard to beat her, but surprisingly, the older woman stood fast.

-Finally, she put a hold on him to drive him to the ground and Thor fell to one knee.
-Thor, the brave god who could fight many giants was almost defeated.
+Thor, the brave god who could fight many giants, was almost defeated.
+Finally, she held him to drive him to the ground, and Thor fell to one knee.
 Then suddenly, Utgard-Loki ended the match and explained how meaningless it was to fight further with his people.

-The next morning, Thor left Utgardr castle but before Thor’s departure, Utgard-Loki accompanied him on the way and asked what he thought of his visit to the castle.
+The following day, Thor left Utgardr castle, but before Thor's departure, Utgard-Loki accompanied him on the way and asked what he thought of his visit to the castle.

 Thor was humiliated because of the contest.
-In response, Utgard-Loki said that he deceived him in the contest.
+In response, Utgard-Loki said that he deceived him in the competition.

 "In the wrestling, you contested with Old-Age, who defeats everyone, despite their strength," Utgard-Loki said.